 The Making and Knowing Project’s laboratory space in Chandler Hall at Columbia University is the home to many of the Project’s recipe reconstructions, experiments, student skillbuilding activities, materials, objects, and research results.
-From verdigris pigment “growing” and cuttlefish bone casting to preserving flowers and golden varnishes, the lab is M&K’s very own workshop.
+From verdigris pigment “growing” and cuttlefish bone casting to preserving flowers and golden varnishes, the lab is M&K’s experimental space and workshop.

 Please explore the videos below to learn more, and check out the Project’s Youtube channel.